ClarytyLLC/docs/src/docs/getting-started/app-developer/README.md

 ## Build an AI-Powered App on aiWARE <!-- {docsify-ignore} -->

 Harnessing the power of Artificial Intelligence in a custom app is easier than you think.
 Choose from hundreds of cognitive engines (covering more than 25 cognitive capabilities) to build an AI solution to solve challenging business problems.
-Leverage aiWARE's built in asset management functionality to build access-controlled, rich-media web apps in record time.
+Leverage aiWARE's built-in asset management functionality to build access-controlled, rich-media web apps in record time.

 ## App Development Quickstart <!-- {docsify-ignore} -->